sagemath/trac_to_gh/Issue 5394.md

 # Issue 5394: [with patch, needs review] Remove the remnants of the docs from sage-ptest and make it ignore the devel/sage/build directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5394

 Original creator: mhansen